Kage9951/Destiny2ItemManager/README.md

       Click on Armor
       Save file as DestinyArmor.csv

-    Move file to location of the python script
+    Move DestinyArmor.csv to location of the python script These should all be in the same folder.

-  Run the Script

-  Then Drag DestinyArmorExport.csv back into the spreadsheets section of DIM
+    Compile and run the script

+    A new file called 'DestinyArmorExport.csv' will be created and in that same folder

+    Using DIM again
+      Go to Settings (Gear Icon)
+      Go all the way down to Spreadsheets
+      Drag 'DestinyArmorExport.csv' to the drag and drop box in DIM to import it It will say X amount of items updated

+      From here to mass get rid of gear I use the following query. is\:armor -is\:exotic tag\:none
+        Click on the down arrow on the character you are on Click Transfer Search
+        This will move all items left untagged (items to delete) to that character Simply delete items and wait for DIM to refresh and repeat until all unwanted items are gone.